mauro86/zehitomo/README.md

 Angular supports most recent browsers.
 In order to support older versions, it allows to load polyfill scripts for the required browsers.

 ## Asymptotic analysis
+The most costly methods implemented in the project are the ones utilised in the services.

+Among them the the most costly have a linear space and time cost O(n).

 ## TODO Improvements
 - Increase code coverage which at the moment doesn't cover all methods and scenarios.